DimEvil/VISdatapaper/VIS-occurrences-paper.md

 ## Abstract

 Since 1992 fish stoch assessments were done in Flanders(Belgium).
 Both inland waters and estuariene waters were monitored within the Flemish Fish Monitoring Network, mainly during the period from March to November (Verreycken, 2011).
 This network aims to assess fish populations in public waters at regular time intervals.
 For several reasons,the complete dataset was published on http://data.inbo.be/ipt in two different subsets, VIS-Fish in estuariene habitats and VIS-Fish in inland waters.
 Both datasets were published by the Research Institute for nature and Forest (INBO), a scientific research institute of the Flemish government in Belgium.
-This datapaper on the contrary, deals with both subsets together because of a similar structure, scope and methodology.
+This datapaper, on the contrary, deals with both subsets together because of a similar structure, scope and methodology.
 The sum of the datasets creates a complete overview of fish pertaining in Flanders.

 The VIS - Fishes in estuarine habitats in Flanders, Belgium subset is a species occurrence dataset.
 The dataset contains over 80.000 fish occurrences sampled between 1992 and 2012 from almost 50 locations in the estuaries of the river Yser and the river Scheldt, in Flanders, Belgium.
 The dataset includes 115 fish species, as well as a number of non-target crustacean species.
 The VIS - Fishes in inland waters in Flanders, Belgium subset is a species occurrence dataset.
 The dataset contains over 350.000 fish occurrences sampled between 1992 and 2012 from over 2000 locations in inland rivers, streams, canals, and enclosed waters in Flanders, Belgium.
 The dataset includes over 75 fish species, as well as a number of non-target species (mainly crustaceans).